 - Science of Living Systems (SLS) 20: Psychological Science (generally recommended first year)

-- Molecular and Cellular Biology (MCB) 80: Neurobiology of Behavior or Molecular and Cellular Biology 81: Fundamentals of Neuroscience (generally recommended sophomore year)
+- Neuroscience 80, also listed as Molecular and Cellular Biology (MCB) 80: Neurobiology of Behavior (generally recommended sophomore year)

 - Interdisciplinary Seminar, selected from a list that varies each year. (recommended junior year)